luke-powers/misc/documentation/creating-a-root-ca.rst

     -extensions v3_ca \
     -out certs/companyCA.cert

 This will ask for a passphrase.
-Use the passphrase for Root that is stored in lastpass.
+Use the passphrase for *root* that is stored in lastpass.
 For all the requested info, just use the defaults that are provided from the conf file.